20 Free & Fantastic Things to Do in the Greater Boston Area

 17. The USS Constitution Tour

 Boston’s USS Constitution, which was launched way back in 1797, is the oldest commissioned warship afloat in the world.
 It is one of the 16 sights along the historic Freedom Trail.
-Free admission gives you a chance to give your feet a break before heading back and completing the return journey of the trail.
+Admission is free.
+A tour gives you a chance to give your feet a break before heading back and completing the return journey of the trail.
 Guided tours run every half hour.
 For those interested in learning more about the history of “Old Ironsides”(the ship was named so as cannons could not make their way through the side of the ship), this tour is a must.
 As an added bonus, there are some great views of the Boston skyline!

 Tip: The ship is not open for tours on Monday.